 Here’s why.
 In addition to the stressors in our own immediate lives, our world is changing at a rapid pace.
 Life is also becoming ever more complicated.
 And there’s no indication that this trend is going to slow down at all, much less anytime soon.
 For many of us, there is a natural tendency to want to protect our children from some of this.
 That is certainly understandable.

-As the parent of three children of my own, I get it, and certainly understand the inclination in this complicated world is to hold our children tighter, keep them closer, and protect them from a world that would devour them.
+As the parent of three children of my own, I get it, and certainly understand the inclination in this complicated world to hold our children tighter, keep them closer, and protect them from a world that would devour them.

 But we’re not always going to be around to help them navigate the choppy waters we encounter at every stage of life.
 Our children need to develop strong coping skills.

 In recent years there has been a growing tendency for many parents to “hover” over our children in order to prevent them from feeling any pain or suffering.
-We believe that by “helicopter parenting”, that we will help our children feel safe and protected from bad feelings and experiences.
+We believe that by “helicopter parenting,” we will help our children feel safe and protected from bad feelings and experiences.
 But this hovering comes at a cost.
 The emerging scientific data is strongly indicating that being over-protective of our children does them as much, if not more, harm because they believe they can’t get along without their parents or someone else in the role of parent.
 They don’t develop a strong enough sense of their own independence and self-reliance.

 The Excessive Need for Safety Comes With A Cost

-It’s become so endemic, that nowadays, parents can get DCFS called on them for simply letting their children play outside unsupervised.
-Without freedom to make mistakes or push their comfort levels, we are raising a generation of kids who are, in so many ways, increasingly ill-equipped to deal with real life.
+It’s become so endemic that nowadays, parents can get DCFS called on them for simply letting their children play outside unsupervised.
+Without the freedom to make mistakes or push their comfort levels, we are raising a generation of kids who are, in so many ways, increasingly ill-equipped to deal with real life.
 They now require “safe spaces” on their school campus because they cannot tolerate another viewpoint that differs from their own.
 Some are now referring to them as the “Snowflake Generation”.
 This is not a hallmark of resilience and, instead, leaves them and others viewing life from the perspective of either being a victim or a potential victim when others may not share their views.

 Resilience Promotes Survival, Confidence, and Emotional Well-Being

 Throughout nature, you’ll find that the survival of any species depends on the individual resilience of each member.
 Human beings are no different.
-Particularly in today’s social climate violence, fear-mongering, class warfare, a media that promotes victimhood an “us vs them” mentality, not to mention how incredibly competitive life has become academically, socially, and in the world of work.
+Particularly in today’s social climate of violence, fear-mongering, class warfare, and a media that promotes victimhood and an “us vs them” mentality, not to mention how incredibly competitive life has become academically, socially, and in the world of work.

-No matter their views, we need to raise generations that are willing to speak out for what they believe is right even when it is uncomfortable.
+No matter their views, we need to raise generations that are willing to speak out for what they believe is right, even when it is uncomfortable.
 We need entrepreneurs that can innovate while managing a certain level of risk.
 And at a more basic level, we need individuals, couples, families, and communities that are willing to persevere through trying times without jumping ship and expecting someone or something else to always swoop in without us expending any effort of our own.